kkrruumm/kkrruumm/README.md

 ### hey

-i do sysadmin things, student
+i do sysadmin things, student, currently staff at iw4x

-foss is the only option

-AI dorks go away
+foss is the only option, AI dorks go away

 if you need to contact me directly, you may do so at ``kris_`` on https://libera.chat/ and https://oftc.net/